 If you live in the city, try walking to the store if it’s nice out or carpooling with friends if you’re in a more suburban area.
 This will also help you avoid unnecessary spending – you don’t want to buy so much you can’t carry it home!

-I know the title says five things, but I couldn't resist throwing in this last one.
 Back in my pre-blog days I used to be a hardcore magazine addict.
 Like every time at the grocery store throwing one or two onto my items on the belt.
 Magazines nowadays are like $5 a piece, that's $40 a month if I bought two each week.
 Yowza.
 Books are equally expensive, especially when you can borrow from a friend, read the free ones on Amazon Prime or (GASP!) actually trek to a library.

 I loved those Magazines, but now I save them as a sick day or beach vacation treat.
 I always look forward to the beach, but I also love laying there in the sun with ten magazines and devouring them one by one.
 It's become my little vacation ritual.